Cable & Deadpool: Unfinished Business

-However, Rhino has hired someone to feed Deadpool Henry Pym's pills after hearing that Deadpool was after him, which result in Deadpool shrinking, since Rhino planned to turn Deadpool into a keychain as retaliation to the same that Deadpool did to him during the first Deadpool running series.
+However, Rhino has hired someone to feed Deadpool Hank Pym's pills after hearing that Deadpool was after him, which result in Deadpool shrinking, since Rhino planned to turn Deadpool into a keychain as retaliation to the same that Deadpool did to him during the first Deadpool running series.
 Although, Deadpool soon beats up and defeats Rhino, along with various bar goers to who Rhino was showing off his "deadpool-keychain" to.

 While still shrunken, Deadpool is informed by Sandi and Outlaw that Agent X was captured by Hydra while he was fighting Hydra, a terrorist organization, to steal a "morphogenic actuator", which can be used to cure or cause diseases.
 Deadpool, with Weasel, goes to the Hydra Headquarters where Agent X is being held, in Pakistan.
 Using his small size to his advantage, Deadpool infiltrates the Headquarters and captures Bob, Agent of Hydra, to help him get to Agent X. It is then found that the actuator has been used to give Agent X morbid obesity by scientists experimenting with the actuator, and that it can not be removed by the actuator.
 Deadpool then forces the scientists to turn him back to his normal size ("They had some Pym Particles lying around.
 Figured they must.
 Who doesn't, right?") and gets Bob to drive a plane with Deadpool, obese Agent X and the actuator towards home.
 However, they forgot to get Weasel.
 During the journey home, Agent X levels with Deadpool, asking him if he could take over Agency X (Agent X's company of hireling mercenaries) while he deals with his weight problem.
 However, T-Ray has returned and captured Sandi and Outlaw, using them in his plan to kill Deadpool and Agent X for stealing his identity.
 Deadpool succeeds in killing T-Ray with his katana.
 Deadpool then recounts how Cable healed him of his insanity and that T-Ray and Deadpool had shared memories and that Deadpool spotted many holes in his story.